Ffotogallery

-Ffotogallery is the national development agency for photography in Wales.
+Ffotogallery is a gallery for photography in Wales.
 It was established in 1978 and since June 2019 has been based in Cathays, Cardiff.
 It also commissions touring exhibitions nationally and internationally.
-Its current director is David Drake.
+Its current director is Siân Addicott.
 From 2003 to 2019 Ffotogallery used Turner House Gallery in Penarth as its gallery.

 Background

 Turner House Gallery in Penarth, Ffotogallery's exhibition space from 2003 to 2019.

-Ffotogallery is a national organisation and has an exhibition programme featuring artists from Wales and the rest of the world.
+Ffotogallery is a gallery and has an exhibition programme featuring artists from Wales and the rest of the world.
 It features touring exhibitions, collaborations with other organisations and galleries, print and online publishing and an education and outreach programme.
 Ffotogallery also works with film and video, digital media and installation.

 In 2003 it acquired Turner House Gallery in Penarth, near Cardiff, from the National Museum of Wales and used it for photography-based exhibitions.
 Its administration and education programme was based in Chapter Arts Centre in Cardiff.
 In 2009 David Drake took over as director, from Chris Coppock who had been director for 19 years.

 In 2016 Penarth town council suggested they planned to convert Turner House into a food outlet.
 In June 2019 Ffotogallery moved to The Old Sunday School on Fanny Street, Cathays, Cardiff.

 Ffotogallery receives regular funding from the Arts Council of Wales, for example receiving £198,688 in 2015/16 and a similar amount in 2016/2017.